Doberm4n/POELevelingGuide/GuideText/src/Act_8.md

 28. The Lunaris Temple Level 2:
 ◦ (defeat Dusk)
 ◦ (take Moon Orb)
+29. The Solaris Temple Level 1
-29. The Solaris Concourse
+30. The Solaris Concourse
-30. The Harbour Bridge (go east)
+31. The Harbour Bridge (go east)
-31. The Sky Shrine (defeat Solaris and Lunaris)
+32. The Sky Shrine (defeat Solaris and Lunaris)
 **TOTAL IN ACT 8:**
 ◦ +3 SKILL POINTS
 ◦ +2 RESPEC POINTS